jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 abstract: Playing a melody across the strings means navigating the guitar's tuning.
 ---

-Once playing a melody on a single string has been explored, try playing the same melody in a single position.
+After exploring a melody on a single string, try playing the same melody across strings, without moving the fretting hand out of position.

-Move across strings,
+The tuning of the guitar affects where the notes are found on neighboring strings.
-instead of up and down the fretboard.
+On a guitar in standard tuning, all the strings are tuned the same distance apart with one exception,

 When picking out a melody across strings, it can be helpful to know that